14 Of The Greatest And Most Famous Brazilian Singers Of All Time

 13. Luiz Gonzaga

-Gonzaga wore traditional clothes from his home state and played in a traditionally recognizable style.
-This made him popular amongst northerners who had taken residence in Rio de Janeiro and missed their homeland.
+Born in Exu, Pernambuco, Brazil, Gonzaga wore traditional clothes from his home state and played in a traditionally recognizable style.
+This made him popular among northerners who had taken residence in Rio de Janeiro and missed their homeland.

 Vocalist Luciana Souza may not be as famous as others on this list.
 However, she has earned her spot by rising to popularity and carrying the torch lit by other Brazilian singers.